-2. Sunscreen and insect repellent may only be applied upon the written authorization of the parent.
-The authorization shall include the brand and ingredient strength of the sunscreen or repellant.
+- 2. a.
+Sunscreen and insect repellent may only be applied upon the written authorization of the parent.
+The authorization shall include the brand and ingredient strength of the sunscreen or insect repellent.
+If parents provide the sunscreen or insect repellent, the sunscreen or repellent shall be labeled with the child's name.
 Authorizations shall be reviewed periodically and updated as necessary.
-The recording of the application of sunscreen or insect repellent is not required.

-3. Medications shall be stored so that they are not accessible to children.

-4. Medications requiring refrigeration shall be kept in the refrigerator in a separate, covered container clearly labeled "medications."

-(g) Personal cleanliness.
-1. A child's hands shall be washed with soap and warm running water before meals or snacks and after toileting or diapering.
+The recording of the application of sunscreen or insect repellent is not required. - b.
+Children shall be protected from sunburn with protective clothing, if not protected by sunscreen. - Medications shall be stored so that they are not accessible to children. - 4.
+Medications requiring refrigeration shall be kept in the refrigerator in a separate, covered container clearly labeled "medications" - 5.
+No medication intended for use by a child in the care of the center may be kept at the center without a current medication administration authorization from the parent. - 6.
+Medication for a child in care shall be administered by the center as directed on the label and as authorized by the parent. - (g) Personal cleanliness.
+1. a.
+A child's hands shall be washed with soap and warm running water before meals or snacks and after toileting or diapering.
 A child's hands and face shall be washed after meals.
 Persons working with children shall wash their hands with soap and warm running water before handling food and after assisting with toileting.
-Towels and washcloths shall be individual to each person and used only once.

-2. Bodily secretions from a child shall be wiped with a disposable tissue.
-Whoever does the wiping shall wash his or her hands immediately.

-3. All providers shall use universal precautions when exposed to blood or bodily fluids or discharges containing blood.

-4. All persons exposed to blood or bodily fluids containing blood or other types of bodily discharges shall wash their hands immediately with soap and warm running water.
+Towels and washcloths shall be individual to each person and used only once. - b.
+If running water is not immediately available when outdoors or on field trips, soap and water-based wet wipes may be used.
+When running water becomes available, hands shall be washed immediately with soap and running water. - Disinfecting hand sanitizers may not replace the use of soap and water for washing hands. - 2.
+Bodily secretions from a child shall be wiped with a disposable tissue.
+Whoever does the wiping shall wash his or her hands immediately. - 3.
+All providers shall use universal precautions when exposed to blood or bodily fluids or discharges containing blood. - 4.
+All persons exposed to blood or bodily fluids containing blood or other types of bodily discharges shall wash their hands immediately with soap and warm running water.

-5. Single use disposable gloves shall be worn if there is contact with blood-containing body fluids or tissue discharges.
+- 5. Single use disposable gloves shall be worn if there is contact with blood-containing body fluids or tissue discharges.
 Hands shall be washed with soap and warm water after removal of gloves.
-Gloves shall be discarded in plastic bags.

-(h) Disinfecting surfaces.
+Gloves shall be discarded in plastic bags. - (h) Disinfecting surfaces.
 Surfaces containing bodily secretions shall be washed with soap and water and disinfected with a solution of one tablespoon bleach to one quart of water, made fresh daily, or a quaternary ammonia-based disinfectant prepared according to the label instructions, or a commercially prepared disinfectant containing bleach or a quaternary ammonia product.
-Hands shall be washed immediately.

-(i) Prohibition against sharing utensils.
-Cups, eating utensils, or toothbrushes may not be shared.

-(j) Clothing and diaper changing.
-1. Wet or soiled clothing or diapers shall be changed promptly from an available supply of clean clothing or diapers.

-2. Section HFS 45.09 (4) shall apply when a child 2 years of age or older needs attention for diapering or toileting.
+Hands shall be washed immediately. - (i) Prohibition against sharing utensils.
+Cups, eating utensils, or toothbrushes may not be shared. - (j) Clothing and diaper changing.
+1. Wet or soiled clothing or diapers shall be changed promptly from an available supply of clean clothing or diapers. - 2.
+Section DCF 250.09 (4) shall apply when a child 2 years of age or older needs attention for diapering or toileting. - (k) Injuries.

-(k) Injuries.
 1. Written permission from the parent to call the child's physician or refer the child for medical care in case of injury shall be on file at the center.
 A provider shall contact a parent of the injured child as soon as possible after an emergency has occurred or, if the injury is minor, when the child is picked up.